-5.3.16 We don't want to make walking and cycling a chore or a formal activity that people expect to do in a gym.
+5.3.15 From a health angle, too few people are active in their daily lives, which leads to problems later in life.
+Gear Change notes, starkly, that physical inactivity is that people expect to do in a gym.
 It is about how everyone moves every day, to live their lives in a way to stay healthy for longer.
 More activity is not a panacea for health inequality, but it has been identified as a key tool in health improvement by colleagues in our health and wellbeing sectors.
 This is also central to the principle of making transport and transport investment fully accessible and usable by people of all ages, backgrounds and abilities and improving public health.